Skip to main content

 While in law school, Clay served as an editor of the Mercer Law Review.
 He was admitted to the Georgia Bar in 2011, and is an active member of numerous boards.
 He currently serves with the Thomasville National Bank Board of Directors, Glen Arven Country Club Board of Governors, Board of Trustees for the Thomasville Center for the Arts, Board of Directors of the Community Foundation of South Georgia and is a prior Board member of Thomasville Landmarks.

 Hon.
-Viola Sellers Drew Related seminars and products
+Viola Sellers Drew Related Seminars and Products

 State Board of Workers' Compensation